DETAILED ACTION

 Claims 4-7 are rejected under 35 U.S.C.
 103 as being unpatentable over Rangel et. al in view of Beyer in further view of Lee et. al. (US 20200386819 A1).

-Regarding Claim 4, Rangel in view of Beyer, discloses that a feature content of the training vehicle-using behavior feature [Paragraph [0076] – “Raw data is collected from vehicles at a predetermined frequency through vehicle telematics.
+Regarding Claim 4, Rangel as modified by Beyer discloses the method according to Claim 3, wherein a feature content of the training vehicle-using behavior feature [Paragraph [0076] – “Raw data is collected from vehicles at a predetermined frequency through vehicle telematics.
 The data is stored in a centralized platform.
 Data is cleaned and processed to build the model's input.
 Model hyper parameters are tuned automatically using cross-validation performance scores.
 After the model is trained, battery health can be predicted, which provides insights on performance loss due to battery degradation or seasonal effects.
-The model is updated in real-time as new data is collected and so are the model predictions.”] comprises a user behavior feature [Paragraph [0036] – “In the present embodiment, at the step of S102, the method may further comprise: … extracting at least one of the following model features from the historical vehicle telematics: positive/negative acceleration counts, mean vehicle speed, mean battery temperature, battery temperature imbalance, regenerated energy, mean cell-voltage difference, and cumulative distance”] and a battery performance feature [Paragraph [0036] – “In the present embodiment, at the step of S102, the method may further comprise: … extracting at least one of the following model features from the historical vehicle telematics: positive/negative acceleration counts, mean vehicle speed, mean battery temperature, battery temperature imbalance, regenerated energy, mean cell-voltage difference, and cumulative distance”].
+The model is updated in real-time as new data is collected and so are the model predictions.”] comprises a user behavior feature [Paragraph [0036] – “In the present embodiment, at the step of S102, the method may further comprise: … extracting at least one of the following model features from the historical vehicle telematics: positive/negative acceleration counts, mean vehicle speed, mean battery temperature, battery temperature imbalance, regenerated energy, mean cell-voltage difference, and cumulative distance” ] and a battery performance feature [Paragraph [0036] – “In the present embodiment, at the step of S102, the method may further comprise: … extracting at least one of the following model features from the historical vehicle telematics: positive/negative acceleration counts, mean vehicle speed, mean battery temperature, battery temperature imbalance, regenerated energy, mean cell-voltage difference, and cumulative distance”].

 and performing the feature extraction on the training sample data to obtain the training vehicle-using behavior feature corresponding to the battery [Paragraphs [0049]-[0050] – “In the bottom panel of FIG. 3, trips are extracted, defined as segments for a vehicle that is driving on battery.
-With the above definition of trips-on-battery, key metrics are utilized to describe battery performance per trip on a full battery load, as, described next.”]
+With the above definition of trips-on-battery, key metrics are utilized to describe battery performance per trip on a full battery load, as, described next.”].

-Rangel, in view of Beyer, does not disclose obtaining a cut-off time of battery charging data for calculating the real health degree in the training battery data; selecting training battery data satisfying a preset health state prediction condition before the cut-off time from the training sample data; and extracting the user behavior feature and the battery performance feature according to the training battery data.
+The combination does not disclose obtaining a cut-off time of battery charging data for calculating the real health degree in the training battery data; selecting training battery data satisfying a preset health state prediction condition before the cut-off time from the training sample data; and extracting the user behavior feature and the battery performance feature according to the training battery data.

-Lee discloses obtaining a cut-off time of battery charging data for calculating the real health degree in the training battery data [See Fig. [3]; Paragraph [0013] – “FIG. 3 illustrates a graph of a battery charge and discharge cycle for the prediction system 10 to obtain experimental data according to an embodiment.” – here the experimental data is the training battery data, the cut-off time is the end of the charging periods];
+However, Lee discloses obtaining a cut-off time of battery charging data for calculating the real health degree in the training battery data [See Fig. [3]; Paragraph [0013] – “FIG. 3 illustrates a graph of a battery charge and discharge cycle for the prediction system 10 to obtain experimental data according to an embodiment.” – here the experimental data is the training battery data, the cut-off time is the end of the charging periods];

 selecting training battery data [Paragraph [0042] – “In an implementation, the training unit 111 may be for training the AI model using experimental data and virtual data as training data.”] satisfying a preset health state prediction condition [See Fig. 3, data including rest periods] before the cut-off time from the training sample data [Paragraph [0056] – “In an implementation, the ADF may include, as factors, current C-rate, SOC, and temperature (T), and the value of the ADF may be an aging density.
-In this case, the aging density may refer to the amount of variation in relative capacity per unit time.” – note that ADF is aging density function; see also Fig. [3] for the cut-off current; Paragraph [0060] – “In Equation 3, A and B may be a function of parameters θ=(α.sub.0,α.sub.1,1˜.sub.2H.sub.1, α.sub.2,1˜.sub.3H.sub.2, α.sub.3,1˜.sub.3H.sub.3). of the ADF and a function of charge and discharge cycle conditions Q=(C-rate 1, C-rate 2, Cut-off voltage 1, Cut-off voltage 2, Rest time).”; refer also to cut-off voltages in Fig. [3] – these cut-off voltages define cut-off times during a charge-discharge cycle];
+In this case, the aging density may refer to the amount of variation in relative capacity per unit time.” – note that ADF is aging density function; see also Fig. [3] for the cut-off current; Paragraph [0060] – “In Equation 3, A and B may be a function of parameters θ=(α.sub.0,α.sub.1,1˜.sub.2H.sub.1, α.sub.2,1˜.sub.3H.sub.2, α.sub.3,1˜.sub.3H.sub.3). of the ADF and a function of charge and discharge cycle conditions Q=(C-rate 1, C-rate 2, Cut-off voltage 1, Cut-off voltage 2, Rest time).”; refer also to cut-off voltages in Fig. [3] – these cut-off voltages define cut-off times during a charge-discharge cycle].

-Regarding Claim 5, Rangel in view of Beyer does not disclose that calculating the real health degree of the battery based on the training sample data comprises: selecting battery charging data satisfying a preset charging working condition from the training sample data, wherein the battery charging data comprises a training battery current of the battery during a charging process, a first remaining power of the training battery to start the charging process, a second remaining power of the training battery after the charging process and a rated battery capacity of the battery; and determining the real health degree of the battery according to the training battery current, the first remaining power, the second remaining power and the rated battery capacity.
+The combination does not disclose that calculating the real health degree of the battery based on the training sample data comprises: selecting battery charging data satisfying a preset charging working condition from the training sample data, wherein the battery charging data comprises a training battery current of the battery during a charging process, a first remaining power of the training battery to start the charging process, a second remaining power of the training battery after the charging process and a rated battery capacity of the battery; and determining the real health degree of the battery according to the training battery current, the first remaining power, the second remaining power and the rated battery capacity.

-Lee discloses that calculating the real health degree of the battery based on the training sample data comprises: selecting battery charging data satisfying a preset charging working condition from the training sample data, wherein the battery charging data comprises a training battery current of the battery during a charging process [Paragraph [0075] – “The CC charge period may be a period for charging with a CC; the CV charge period may be a period for charging at a CV after reaching an upper cut-off voltage; the first rest period may be a period during which no current is applied after reaching a cut-off current; the CC discharge period may be a period for discharging with a CC; and the second rest period may be a period during which no current is applied after reaching a lower cut-off voltage.
+However, Lee discloses that calculating the real health degree of the battery based on the training sample data comprises: selecting battery charging data satisfying a preset charging working condition from the training sample data, wherein the battery charging data comprises a training battery current of the battery during a charging process [Paragraph [0075] – “The CC charge period may be a period for charging with a CC; the CV charge period may be a period for charging at a CV after reaching an upper cut-off voltage; the first rest period may be a period during which no current is applied after reaching a cut-off current; the CC discharge period may be a period for discharging with a CC; and the second rest period may be a period during which no current is applied after reaching a lower cut-off voltage.
 In an implementation, the first rest period and the second rest period may have the same length.”; Fig. [3], see cut-off current and note that ‘CC’ is an abbreviation for ‘constant current’],

 a first remaining power of the training battery to start the charging process, a second remaining power of the training battery after the charging process [Paragraph [0061] – “In Equation 3, the cut-off voltages are assumed to be the maximum SOC and the minimum SOC, and the capacity value in one cycle is assumed to be a constant in the cycle.” – max SOC is 2nd remaining power and min SOC is 1st remaining power],